 The Scottsdale Public Library does an excellent job of offering classes at different libraries throughout the week, so you could almost do a library class every day!
 Classes vary with some being specifically for babies under 2, story times for all ages, pre-school aged classes and specific pre-school prep programs for children 3 and over that specialize in STEM programs.
 Most of the libraries have a children’s area with toys and different activities, making this a perfect way to stay cool with your child while keeping them entertained.
 Visit the calendar for more details.

 Want some more local summer tips?!
-Check out our 2017 Guide to Surviving Summer!
+Check out our activities for keeping busy at home!